burlistic/jira-automation-poc/README.md

 # bicep-practice
- A repo to practice using Bicep to deploy Azure resources through GitHub actions.
+ A repo to practice using Bicep to deploy Azure resources through the Azure CLI and GitHub actions.